Introduction to Indiana Slot Machine Casino Gambling 2018

 - Tropicana Evansville has reported having 1,137 electronic gaming machines with an annual payout return of 89.54%.

-Tip: Be careful not use the simply iPhone calculator for this, as it cannot handle numbers of 1 billion.
+Tip: Be careful to not use the simple iPhone calculator app for this, as it cannot handle numbers of 1 billion.
 Instead, used the advanced calculator by turning the iPhone sideways.

 Note that Hoosier Park has the highest payout return for 2018 closely followed by French Lick and Rising Star.
 The casino with the lowest 2018 payout return is Tropicana Evansville, just below Horseshoe Southern Indiana, Ameristar, and Horseshoe Hammond.

 The Indiana Gaming Commission also offers monthly revenue reports by the 11th of the following month in addition to an annual report.
 Again, COIN IN and WIN are offered for each slot machine denomination and casino.

 Indiana’s tribal casino does not have payout return limits nor are payout return statistics provided for their Class II bingo-style electronic gaming machines.